- Star Reviews

 Generally, a combination of metal, plastics and timber.
 Most hospital beds have a steel frame this offers strength and support.
 Hospital beds tend to be finished with abs plastic components that are easily cleaned and decontaminated in a hospital environment whereby domestic hospital beds tend to be finished in a wood or vinyl wrapped surround that is aesthetically pleasing and fits into the home environment.

-Hospital beds are generally found in Hospitals and are electric beds used for the care of patients in hospital.
-There correct name would be hospital bed but they are often called Electric Adjustable beds, Electric beds, Profiling beds, Care beds, Nursing beds, Medical beds They are often supplied for people at home in the community and are often referred to as Home bed, Care bed, Low bed or adjustable bed.
+Hospital beds are generally found in hospitals and are electric beds used for the care of patients in hospital.
+Their correct name would be hospital bed but they are often called Electric Adjustable beds, Electric beds, Profiling beds, Care beds, Nursing beds, Medical beds.
+They are often supplied for people at home in the community and are often referred to as Home bed, Care bed, Low bed or adjustable bed.

 The monthly price to rent a hospital bed will vary dependant on a number of factures.
 The type of bed and its specification will affect the price.
 The location of the delivery in relation to the supplier might increase or decrease the price.
-Typically, Shelden Healthcare would supply a Hospital bed including a mattress and delivery/collection charges for £285 for the month.
+Typically, Shelden Healthcare would supply a hospital bed including a mattress and delivery/collection charges for £285 for the month.
 You can view all of our hospital equipment rentals or get in touch with us.

 Specialist Mattresses broadly fall into two main categories